CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 backstory="""As the Product Owner of an Agile team, you excel at comprehending market demands, identifying the target audience,

-the potential to captivate a broad audience.
+and analyzing the competition.
 You are skilled at devising strategies to appeal to the widest possible audience,

 ensuring the product aligns with user stories and meets market expectations.